bglima/PDI-Project/README.md

 We tested SSD MobileNet model, but we got better results with Faster RCNN Resnet COCO 50.

 Configuration files used for the training can be found in [src/training002](https://github.com/bglima/PDI-Project/tree/master/src/training002) Initially we trained with only one class: tire.
 This way we could learn how the training proccess works.
 The first results are avaliable in [res/training002_tire_test](https://github.com/bglima/PDI-Project/tree/master/res/training002_tire_test).
-Image tire_test_01 show images from test_set, while tire_test_02 show new images, now used in training nor test.
+Image tire_test_01 show images from test_set, while tire_test_02 show new images, not used in training nor test.

 ### Status